He-Is-HaZaRdOuS/404pr1-historical/README.md

 * Consquently, the generated executable is hard linked to the resource path of the project's current directory and thus, is not portable. </br>
 * The solution for this is to open the CMakeLists.txt file and comment out line 11 and uncomment line 12. </br>
 * This effectively changes the resource path to be relative to the current path of the executable, making it portable (Release Ready). </br>
-* Now re-compile the project by running the build command from the previous section.
+* Now re-compile the project by running the build command(s) from the previous section.
-* The only thing left to do is to copy the /res folder from the project root and paste it in the directory of the executable. </br>
+* The only thing left to do is to copy the /res folder from the project root and paste it into the directory of the executable. </br>
-* To run the executable, open a terminal and type "./303pr1". </br>
+* To run the executable, open a terminal/powershell window and type "./303pr1". </br>
 </br>

 ## IDE's
-### CLion
+### CLion (Nova)
-Open the project folder in CLion and configure the Debug and Release profiles </br>
+Open the project folder in CLion and configure the Debug and Release profiles. </br>

-### Visual Studio
+### Visual Studio (2022)
 Open the project folder in explorer, shift-right click and open with Visual Studio. </br>

 </br>